Principles of Structural ( Free PDF )

 Preface

 The book maintains its originality; Suitable for wooden, metal and concrete designs.
 It’s the only book that covers all the basics: class properties, design values, reference tables, and other tools to help you create a complete design from code.
-Unlike other manuals, this manual does not require the requirements of various documents regarding the code and quality of the issuing company.
+Unlike other manuals, this manual does not impose the requirements of various documents regarding the code and quality standards of the issuing company.

 The book is suitable for courses in architecture, construction management, public engineering, and civil engineering where the curriculum includes integrated courses in wood, metal, and structural design.